Across Kibble, our practice is becoming increasingly therapeutic and trauma-informed.

 Kibble’s Therapeutic Model: Seven essential elements

-The child and our relationship with them is at the centre of all that we do.
+1. The child and our relationship with them are at the centre

 2. Theory and Evidence Based